AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 During my first year of DataPredict™'s development, it ended up boosting my chances of getting non-existent Roblox game developer job in Malaysia.
 Although it wasn't quite high, at least I know my trajectory isn't that quite fucked.

 Except...
 I severely underestimated the impact of my untreated mental could impact my work performance...
 I may or may not have broken several codebases as a result of stiffness and haziness from my brain while working.

+At the very least, let me try one last time in succeeding.
+DataPredict™ having over 136K views and 268 likes is something.
+Being top 40 in terms of most viewed community resource is also something.
+Almost thousands of replies is also something.
+My direct competitors not being able to outcompete me and falls into obscurity due to DataPredict™ being so visible is also something.
+People demanding for free stuff for DataPredict™ without paying for commercial license is something.

+At the very least, I know I can build something valuable in the midst of my parents' stupidity and hypocrisy, as well as lacking owning up to their mistakes and hypocrisy.